Nicholas of Cusa: Life

 Nicholas was born in Kues (Latinized as "Cusa") in southwestern Germany.
 He was the second of four children of Johan Krebs (or Cryfftz) and Katherina Roemer.
 His father was "a prosperous boat owner and ferryman."
 Nicholas entered the Faculty of Arts of the Heidelberg University in 1416 as "a cleric of the Diocese of Trier," studying the liberal arts.
 He seemed to have left Heidelberg soon afterwards, as he received his doctorate in canon law from the University of Padua in 1423.
-In Padua, he met with the later cardinals Julian Cesarini and Domenico Capranica and became friends with the mathematician Paolo dal Pozzo Toscanelli.
+In Padua, he met the later cardinals Julian Cesarini and Domenico Capranica and became friends with the mathematician Paolo dal Pozzo Toscanelli.
 Afterwards, he entered the University of Cologne in 1425 as "a doctor of canon law," which he appears to have both taught and practiced there.
 In Cologne, he made friends with the scholastic theologian Heymeric de Campo.

-Following a brief period in Cologne, Nicholas returned to his hometown and became secretary to Otto of Ziegenhain, the Prince–Archbishop of Trier.
+Following a brief period in Cologne, Nicholas returned to his hometown and became secretary to Otto of Ziegenhain, the Prince-Archbishop of Trier.
 Otto appointed him canon and dean at the stift of Saint Florinus in Koblenz affiliated with numerous prebends.
 In 1427 he was sent to Rome as an episcopal delegate.
 The next year he travelled to Paris to study the writings of Ramon Llull.
 At the same time he rejected a calling by the newly established University of Leuven.
 He acquired great knowledge in the research of ancient and medieval manuscripts as well as in textual criticism and the examination of primary sources.
 In 1433 he identified the Donation of Constantine as a fake, confirmed by Lorenzo Valla a few years later, and revealed the forgery of the Pseudo-Isidorian Decretals.
 He made friends with the Austrian astronomer Georg von Peuerbach and advocated a reform of the Julian calendar and the Easter computus, which, however, was not realized until the introduction of the Gregorian calendar in 1582.

 After the Archbishop Otto of Trier had died in 1430, Pope Martin V appointed the Speyer bishop Raban of Helmstatt his successor.
 Nevertheless, the Electorate was contested by opposing parties, and in 1432 Nicholas attended the Council of Basel representing the Cologne dean Ulrich von Manderscheid, one of the claimants, who hoped to prevail against the new Pope Eugene IV.
 Nicholas stressed the determining influence of the cathedral chapter and its given right to participate in the succession policy, which even places the pope under an obligation to seek a consent.
 His efforts were to no avail in regard to Ulrich's ambitions; however, Nicholas's pleadings earned him a great reputation as an intermediary and diplomat.
 While present at the council, he wrote his first work, De concordantia catholica (The Catholic Concordance), a synthesis of ideas on church and empire balancing hierarchy with consent.
 This work remained useful to critics of the papacy long after Nicholas left Basel.